FAQ & Resources

 The Program is being designed to ensure the rebates are available to Kansans’ most in need.
 Based on the DOE guidance, rebate amounts will be determined by the household income, with the highest level of rebate available to lower income households.

-What is the timeline for completion of the application and contractor engagement to completion of an installation project?
+What is the timeline for completing the application and working with a contractor on an installation project?

-Once intake documentation is submitted, you will receive a response about your eligibility.
-Once approved, you will be provided with a list of Program-authorized contractors.
-The assessment timeline will range based on scheduling availability in your area.
-The installation timeline will depend on the measures recommended.
-Your contractor will stay connected with you throughout the process.
+Once the intake documentation is submitted, you will be notified about your eligibility.
+Once approved, you will receive a list of Program-approved contractors.
+A home assessment timeframe will be established based on scheduling availability in your area.
+The project installation timing will depend on the equipment and services that are recommended.
+Your contractor will stay connected to you throughout the process.

 Will I get to choose my contractor?